Molson Coors Beverage (NYSE:TAP) Posts Quarterly Earnings Results, Beats Estimates By $0.21 EPS

 Molson Coors Beverage (NYSE:TAP – Get Free Report) issued its earnings results on Tuesday.
 The company reported $0.95 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.74 by $0.21, Yahoo Finance reports.
-Molson Coors Beverage had a net margin of 6.83% and a return on equity of 8.89%.
+Molson Coors Beverage had a return on equity of 8.89% and a net margin of 6.83%.
 The firm had revenue of $2.60 billion for the quarter, compared to analysts’ expectations of $2.50 billion.
-During the same quarter last year, the business earned $0.54 earnings per share.
-The business’s revenue was up 10.7% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.54 earnings per share.
+The business’s revenue was up 10.7% compared to the same quarter last year.

 Molson Coors Beverage Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 15th.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 15th.
 Investors of record on Friday, March 1st were issued a $0.44 dividend.
-The ex-dividend date of this dividend was Thursday, February 29th.
-This is a boost from Molson Coors Beverage’s previous quarterly dividend of $0.41.
-This represents a $1.76 dividend on an annualized basis and a yield of 3.04%.
-Molson Coors Beverage’s payout ratio is currently 40.37%.
+This is a positive change from Molson Coors Beverage’s previous quarterly dividend of $0.41.
+The ex-dividend date was Thursday, February 29th.
+This represents a $1.76 dividend on an annualized basis and a dividend yield of 3.05%.
+Molson Coors Beverage’s payout ratio is presently 40.37%.

 Molson Coors Beverage Company manufactures, markets, and sells beer and other malt beverage products under various brands in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company offers flavored malt beverages including hard seltzers, craft, spirits and energy, and ready to drink beverages.